Rutgers-Eagleton Washington Internship Award Program

 Complete applications must include:

 All applications must be submitted online.
-Applications for the summer 2023 are closed.
-Selection of awardees will be announced on or around February 24, 2023.
+Applications for the summer 2026 program are open.
+Selection of awardees will be announced in early 2026.

 Frequently Asked Questions